AmanoTeam/obggcc/README.md

 > [!NOTE]
 > If you have already run the `./configure` script before applying the patch, make sure to run `make distclean` before re-running it, so that the changes take effect.

-## Behavior changes

-Usually, we attempt to keep the default GCC behavior unchanged.
-Sometimes we patch GCC here and there to make it work with older glibc versions or fix breakages after a toolchain/dependency update, but most of these changes don't affect the default behavior of GCC in any way.
-However, currently, there are some specific changes in place that modify the default behavior in some scenarios.

-### Warnings no longer treated as errors

-The warnings `-Wimplicit-function-declaration`, `-Wimplicit-int`, and `-Wint-conversion` are no longer treated as errors by default.
-Treating these warnings as errors intentionally breaks the compilation of old/legacy code and makes it difficult for people who just want to compile something without having to modify any code.

-You can revert to the old behavior by passing `-Werror=implicit-function-declaration -Werror=implicit-int -Werror=int-conversion` to the compiler command invocation.

-### The default language version for C compilation is still `gnu17` (aka C17)

-Changing the default language version for C compilation from `-std=gnu17` to `-std=gnu23` was one of the most noticeable changes in GCC 15, not because of all the new features it comes with, but because of the compilation breakage it caused in some [GCC dependencies](https://github.com/compiler-explorer/compiler-explorer/issues/7360) and even GCC itself after the update.

-It's something that essentially breaks old/legacy code.
-Since it causes more harm than good, we just reverted this change.

-You can revert to the old behavior by passing `-std=gnu23` to the compiler command invocation.

 ## Releases